Tips and Common Questions

 • You changed an MCP configuration

-• You updated an agent's props.mcp (which tools it can use)
+• You updated which tools an agent can use

 • The agent seems stuck or out of sync